delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 recursiveFunction !== factorial;
 ```

-Neither should we confuse the reference to the function `factorial` and the
-call to the same function, for example, `factorial(10)`.
+Neither should we confuse the reference to the function `factorial` and the call to the same function, for example, `factorial(10)`.

-The first expression **refers to the object** that encapsulates the code that
-has to be run.
-It requires no parameters because **what we want is not to run
-the code,** but to refer to the function.
+The first expression **refers to the object** that encapsulates the code to be run.
+It requires no parameters because **what we want is not to run the code,** but to refer to the function.

-With the second expression, **we are asking the function to be executed** and
-therefore all necessary parameters have to be provided.
+With the second expression, **we are asking the function to be executed** and, therefore, all necessary parameters have to be provided.

 ### Everything is an object in JavaScript

-If, according to an alternate definition, we consider an object to be anything
-that may respond to a message, then it results that **everything is an object**
+If, according to an alternate definition, we consider an object to be anything that may respond to a message, then it results that **everything is an object** in JavaScript.
-in JavaScript.

 Notice the following examples: